570chan/Channee/README.md

 A small personal profile website built for fun.

 ## About
-I’m a small developer from Vietnam.
+I’m a small developer website from Vietnam.
 This is not my profession — I build websites out of interest and boredom.

 ## Story